MoniCamargo37/SODIA_Shooter-Game/README.md

 instructions below:

-* You have to defend the kingdom by shooting the enemies.
+* User has to defend the kingdom by shooting the enemies.
-* If the enemies reach the base, you die.
+* If the enemies reach the user, user dies.
-* When you kill an enemy, you earn 10 or 20 points, depending on the type of enemy killed.
+* When user kills an enemy, user earns 10 or 20 points, depending on the type of enemy.
-* If you get 500 points you will have the mission to kill the beast  called Big Dragon, apart from killing the enemies at the same time.
+* If user reaches 500 points user will have the mission to kill the beast  called Big Dragon, apart from killing the enemies at the same time.

 ## User stories MVP

-Minimum user stories:

 * Use LEFT / RIGHT / UP / DOWN arrows to move the player, so turns around (north, south, west, east)  and click space to shoot.
-* user can see a start screen with instructions and an end screen when user wins / loses.
+* user can see a start screen with instructions and end screen when user wins / loses.
 * Enemies have differences in terms of their "value : Some enemies give the user  10 points, others 20 points, and the last one (the dragon) will give 500 points.
 * Press START button to start the game.
 * Enemies appear from north, south, east and west.
 * User shoots to the 4 directions.
 * if BabyDragon is killed user wins.
-* if enemies touch the user´s base, user loses
+* if enemies touch the user, user loses

 ## User stories Backlog
   Bonus:
-* can get others weapons (arrows, stones, etc.) or only one weapon.
+* User can choose other weapons (arrows, stones, etc.) or
-* more than 1 Dragon enemy in the borad, at least 1 per direction
+* Add more than 1 enemy dragon on the board, at least 1 per direction.
-* Limit the number of bullets and if the user runs out of bullets the user dies.
+* Put a maximum number of bullets and if the user runs out of bullets, the user dies.
-* The player can move around the board in different directions.
+* User can move/walk around the board in different directions.